-Sumner College and the Portland Police have a history of coordination and cooperation in re-Title IX updates are presented by the Title IX offisponding to crime on campus and areas adjacent to campus.
-Any major crime incidents on campus cer to faculty staff and students every fall term of the will be handled by the Portland Police.
-As a general school year.
-The Title IX officer shall provide informaoperating procedure, Portland Police will conduct all tion about personal safeety and responsibility and investigations and make arrests as the responsible law information regarding Crime Reporting during the fall enforcement jurisdiction. term.
+Sumner College and the Portland Police have a history of coordination and cooperation in responding to crime on campus and areas adjacent to campus.
+Any major crime incidents on campus will be handled by the Portland Police.
+As a general operating procedure, Portland Police will conduct all investigations and make arrests as the responsible law enforcement jurisdiction.